StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

 ### Most Speed Considerations Are Layout Agnostic

 There is a very real possibility if you switch that the time lost in getting back up to speed would have been better spent honing your mastery of whatever layout you do currently use, because most of the ways you can accelerate your typing don’t depend on your layout.
+In other words, it may very well be better for you to spend a couple months increasing your QWERTY speed from 60 WPM to 100 WPM than getting up to 60 WPM on another layout.

 #### Practice